BIO-AEROGEL SPECULATIONS

 aerogel was the equivalent of soot, but it was deposited so quickly that

-it did not have time to pack into a solid white crust and instead built a
+it did not have time to compact into a bulk white crust, and instead

 gel structure.
 Non-oxygen environment is probably required; buckyballs